PKHarsimran/PKHarsimran.github.io/privacy-policy.md

 ### Information you provide

 The Site does not operate an on-site contact form or user account system.
 If you contact me by email, LinkedIn, GitHub, or another external service, I may receive the information you choose to provide, such as your name, email address, profile information, message, and any attachments.
 Those services handle information under their own privacy policies.

-If you load or post a comment, Disqus may collect your account details, comment content, IP address, device information, and other information described in the [Disqus Privacy Policy](https://disqus.com/privacy-policy/).

 ### Information collected automatically